Year 1

 Maths

-This half term we will be developing our knowledge of money, multiplication and division, and capacity and volume.
+This half term we will be developing our knowledge of numbers within 10.

 We will focus on knowing and remembering our Key Instant Recall Facts (KIRFs).
 More information about our school KIRFs can be found here Our Maths Page.

 Please click on the link below for Year 1 KIRFs (Key Instant Recall Facts).
-We are currently working on Summer 2.
-By the end of this half term, children should know number bonds for each number up to 20.
+We are currently working on Autumn 1.
+By the end of this half term, children should know one more and one less on numbers up to 20.

-Please click the link below for a Number bonds to 20 Game and a Time Game to support children with their instant recall facts.
+Please click the link below for a 'One more, One less' resource to support children with their instant recall facts.

 Seasonal Changes -

-We will answer the lesson question: ‘How has our space changed over the year?’
+We will answer the lesson question: ‘Are all leaves the same?’

 In our computing lessons this half term, we will learn: